 Meet The Staff

-Prior to becoming Resident Director in 2006, Kwasi Gyasi-Gyamerah served as Resident Coordinator for CIEE in Ghana.
-Born and raised in Ghana, Kwasi received his B.A. and M.Phil. in Psychology from the University of Ghana.
-He serves as Resident Director for the Arts and Sciences program in Ghana.
-His research interests are adolescent sexuality and mental health issues, and he provides probono psychological services to the Juvenile Correctional Center in Accra.
+Kwasi Gyasi-Gyamerah served as resident coordinator at the CIEE Study Center in Legon, Ghana, before becoming resident director in 2006.
+Born and raised in Ghana, Kwasi received his bachelor’s and master’s degrees in psychology from the University of Ghana.
+His research interests are adolescent sexuality and mental health issues.
+He provides pro-bono psychological services to the Juvenile Correctional Center in Accra.

 Akwaaba (welcome) to Ghana, a beautiful tropical country only a few degrees north of the equator.
 Ghanaians are a very friendly, warm, and hospitable people, and visitors to the country time after time describe their experience as meaningful and exciting.
 Ghana’s rich cultural heritage is a huge attraction in terms of language, religion, and family life.
 The ability to explore the country’s past and present is limitless.